Junda24/AFNet/README.md

 ## ⏳ Training & Testing

 We use 4 Nvidia 3090 GPU for training.
-You may need to modify 'CUDA_VISIBLE_DEVICES' and batch size to accomodate your GPU resources.
+You may need to modify 'CUDA_VISIBLE_DEVICES' and batch size to accommodate your GPU resources.

 #### Training
 First download and extract DDAD and KITTI data and split.
-Then run following command to train our model.
+Then run the following command to train our model.
 ```
 bash scripts/train.sh
 ```